Achieving Financial Resilience: A Guide To Successful Cash Flow Management

 c) Effective Payables Management

 Managing payables efficiently is as important as managing receivables.
 Negotiating favourable payment terms with suppliers while maintaining positive relationships is a delicate balance.
-While it's essential to ensure timely payments to avoid penalties, businesses should also take advantage of available discounts for early payments when feasible.
+While ensuring timely payments to avoid penalties is essential, businesses should also take advantage of available discounts for early payments when feasible.

 Utilising technology for payables management, such as automated payment systems, can streamline the process and help businesses adhere to payment schedules.
 Building strong relationships with suppliers can also lead to more flexible payment terms, creating a mutually beneficial partnership.